ToshioCP/Gtk4-tutorial/gfm/sec8.md

 The point is how to build the window.

-- 25-27: Generate GtkApplicationWindow and set its title and default size.
+- 25-27: Generates GtkApplicationWindow and sets the title and default size.
-- 29-30: Generate GtkBox `boxv`.
+- 29-30: Generates GtkBox `boxv`.
 It is a vertical box and a child of GtkApplicationWindow.
 It has two children.
 The first child is a horizontal box includes buttons.
 The second child is GtkNotebook.
-- 32-33: Generate GtkBox `boxh` and append it to 'boxv' as a first child.
+- 32-33: Generates GtkBox `boxh` and appends it to 'boxv' as a first child.
-- 35-40: Generate three dummy labels.
+- 35-40: Generates three dummy labels.
 The labels `dmy1` and `dmy3` has a character width of ten.
-The other label `dmy2` is set hexpand property TRUE.
+The other label `dmy2` has hexpand property which is set to be TRUE.
 This makes the label expands horizontally as long as possible.
-- 41-44: Generate four buttons.
+- 41-44: Generates four buttons.
-- 46-52: Append these GtkLabel and GtkButton to `boxh`.
+- 46-52: Appends these GtkLabel and GtkButton to `boxh`.
-- 54-57: Generate GtkNotebook and set hexpand and vexpand properties TRUE.
+- 54-57: Generates GtkNotebook and sets hexpand and vexpand properties TRUE.
-This makes it expands horizontally and vertically as big as possible.
+This makes it expand horizontally and vertically as big as possible.
 It is appended to `boxv` as the second child.

 The number of lines is 33(=57-25+1) to build the widgets.